sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

     :align: center
     :width: 500

-8. Connect the lower left pin of the button to the 5V on the R3 board.
+8. Connect the lower left pin of the button to the 5V on the Arduino Uno R3.

 .. image:: img/23_segment_5v.png
     :align: center